 location of robots.txt

 The robots.txt should always reside in the top most folder of your server.
 This folder is also known as the root folder or the document root of the web server.
-In other words, the robots.txt file should be accessible to everybody with this URL:
+In other words, the robots.txt file should be accessible to everybody with the URL:

 how to create a robots file